-irst Offense: School Leader/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. ubsequent)ffense: 1-180 days out-of-school suspension or expulsion.
+FirstSchool Leader/Student conference, detention, in-school suspension, or 1-Offense:180 days out-of-school suspension or expulsion.

+Subseque 1-180 days out-of-school suspension or expulsion. nt Offense:

 Bus or Transportation Misconduct- Any offense committed by a student on, while waiting for, or entering transportation provided by or through the school shall be punished in the same manner as if the offense had been committed at the student's assigned school.
 In addition, transportation privileges may be suspended or revoked.